Mountain Home School District (Arkansas)

 Mountain Home Public Schools is a school district headquartered in Mountain Home, Arkansas, United States.

+Most of the district is in Baxter County, where it includes Mountain Home, Buffalo City, Lakeview, and Midway, along with most of Henderson and a small section of Gassville.
+The district is partly in Marion County, where it includes Oakland.

 History

 On July 1, 1986, the Oakland School District consolidated into the Mountain Home School District.